gdemeester3112/Lab_Report5/LabReport5.md

 > Hello, I'm facing an issue with my `ListExamples.java` file.
-When I run my `grade.sh` script for grading a Java assignment using `ListExamples.java`, it fails during compilation.
+When I run my `grade.sh` script for grading a Java assignment using `TestListExamples.java`, it fails during compilation.
 > Can you help me troubleshoot this?"